-She is the Founder and Program Director of the JUDAHH Project, a nonprofit organization that provides a wide range of services for the underserved community of south Sacramento.
+She is the Founder and Program Director of the JUDAHH Project, a nonprofit organization that provides a wide range of services for the underserved community of south Sacramento—the area where she grew up.
 The goal of JUDAHH—which stands for “Just Us Delivering A Helping Hand”—is to help empower residents with a “hand up” instead of a “hand out.”

 “I had a 60-year-old African American lady come into my office and literally break down in tears because she didn’t understand how to utilize her asthma inhaler,” Andrews said.
 “And let me tell you, she was on five different medications, and she said she was too embarrassed to ask her doctor.
-Those are the people we’re impacting… [I]t’s the education people need.”
+Those are the people we’re impacting… It’s the education people need.”

 “They just need a helping hand.
 They need a friendly face.
 They need someone who they trust,” Andrews said.
 “So me, as a community supporter—I just feel compelled to help out.
 To be that conduit between them and their doctor.”